Get insider access

 3.7 Commute/Travel

 The Sennheiser HD 600 aren't designed for commuting.
-The open-back ear cups do not block any ambient noise and leak a lot.
-Also, They're not portable and don't have a control scheme for mobile devices.
+The open-back ear cups don't isolate you from any ambient noise and leak a lot of audio to the point where they might disturb other commuters.
+Also, they aren't very portable and don't have a control scheme for mobile devices.

 Pros